-The security features of Self-Encrypting Drive models are based on the "TCG Storage Architecture Core Specification" and the "TCG Storage Workgroup Security Subsystem Class: Enterprise_A" specification with additional vendor-unique features as noted in this product manual.
+The security features of Self-Encrypting Drive models are based on the "TCG Storage Architecture Core Specification" and the "TCG Storage Workgroup Security Subsystem Class: Enterprise\A" specification with additional vendor-unique features as noted in this product manual.

-2.1.1 Electromagnetic compatibility
+2.1.3 Electromagnetic compatibility

 The drive, as delivered, is designed for system integration and installation into a suitable enclosure prior to use.
-The drive is supplied as a subassembly and is not subject to Subpart B of Part 15 of the FCC Rules and Regulations nor the Radio Interference Regulations of the Canadian Department of Communications.
+The drive is supplied as a subassembly and is not subject to Subpart B of Part 15 of the FCC Rules and Regulations.

 The design characteristics of the drive serve to minimize radiation when installed in an enclosure that provides reasonable shielding.
-The drive is capable of meeting the Class B limits of the FCC Rules and Regulations of the Canadian Department of Communications when properly packaged; however, it is the user's responsibility to assure that the drive meets the appropriate EMI requirements in their system.
+The drive is capable of meeting the Class B limits of the FCC Rules and Regulations when properly packaged; however, it is the user's responsibility to assure that the drive meets the appropriate EMI requirements in their system.
 Shielded I/O cables may be required if the enclosure does not provide adequate shielding.
 If the I/O cables are external to the enclosure, shielded cables should be used, with the shields grounded to the enclosure and to the host controller.

-2.1.1.1 Electromagnetic susceptibility
+2.1.3.1 Electromagnetic susceptibility

-As a component assembly, the drive is not required to meet any susceptibility performance requirements.
+The drive as delivered is tested to meet susceptibility requirements in a representative enclosure.
 It is the responsibility of those integrating the drive within their systems to perform those tests required and design their system to ensure that equipment operating in the same system as the drive or external to the system does not adversely affect the performance of the drive.
-See Table 13, DC power requirements.
+See Section 6.3, "DC power requirements".

-2.1.2 Electromagnetic compliance
+2.1.4 Electromagnetic compliance

-Seagate uses an independent laboratory to confirm compliance with the directives/standards for CE Marking and C-Tick Marking.
-The drive was tested in a representative system for typical applications.
+Seagate uses an independent laboratory to confirm compliance with the directives/standards for CE Marking and RCM Marking.
+The drive was tested in a representative system for typical applications and comply with the Electromagnetic Interference/ Electromagnetic Susceptibility (EMI/EMS) for Class B products.
 The selected system represents the most popular characteristics for test platforms.
-The system configurations include: